-For those going to Toronto, Ontario, you can participate in the bridging programme for architectural graduates/foreign trained architects in Toronto.
+For those going to Toronto, Ontario, you can participate in the bridging programme for architectural graduates/foreign-trained architects in Toronto.
 It is organized by JVS Toronto.
 I am not very knowledgeable about the nature of their programme but you can do your research on their website.

 Back to my internship, FarMor Architecture is a small but growing firm of architects.
 Its internship programme is free and the trainee isn’t paid as well.
-The training is done in the office and you are expected to resume and close the same time as other staff.
+The training is done in the office and you are expected to resume and close at the same time as other staff.
 What may also be of interest to you and a source of inspiration is one of their interns?
-He trained in Nigeria, University of Lagos to be precise, recently got his CACB certification, is now a member of Royal Architectural Institute of Canada (RAIC), an Intern Architect with Alberta Association of Architects (AAA) and Farmor Architecture.
+He trained in Nigeria, the University of Lagos to be precise, recently got his CACB certification, is now a member of the Royal Architectural Institute of Canada (RAIC), an Intern Architect with the Alberta Association of Architects (AAA) and Farmor Architecture.

-At FarMor Architecture, I was exposed to the Alberta and British Colombia Building Code, National Building code and Wood frame construction which is the popular construction method here.
+At FarMor Architecture, I was exposed to the Alberta and British Colombia Building Code, the National Building code and Wood frame construction which is the popular construction method here.
 I also redrew old projects in order to apply what I learnt.